All Episodes

 Let not the keenness of our spirit ever be dulled.

-Let not the impacts of temporary events of temporal matters of but fleeting moment, let not these deter us in our unconquerable purpose.
+Let not the impacts of temporary events, of temporal matters of but fleeting moment, let not these deter us in our unconquerable purpose.

 With thy blessing, we shall prevail over the unholy forces of our enemy.

-Help us to conquer the apostles of greed and racial arrogancies, lead us to the saving of our country, and with our sister nations into a world unity that will spell a sure peace, a peace invulnerable to the schemings of unworthy men, and a peace that will let all men live in freedom, reaping the just rewards of their honest toil.
+Lead us to the saving of our country and with our sister nations into a world unity that will spell a sure peace, a peace invulnerable to the schemings of unworthy men, and a peace that will let all men live in freedom, reaping the just rewards of their honest toil.

 Thy will be done, Almighty God.